Man dies in shooting on Viola Terrace in Portsmouth

 Upon arrival, officers located a man who was shot.

-Medics attempted to treat the man’s injures but the man was pronounced deceased.
+Medics attempted to treat the man’s injures, but he was pronounced deceased.

+Police have not announced an arrest at this time, but WAVY could see a man in the back of a police car.
+There were also two damaged cars at the scene: a green truck in someone’s yard with the front bumper hanging off, and a red car with a damaged hood.

 If you have any information about this case, you can submit an anonymous tip by calling 1-888-LOCK-U-UP, downloading the P3 tips app to a mobile device, or visiting www.P3tips.com and submitting a tip.